 Before applying to a SPED school, children undertake psycho-educational assessments to evaluate their learning needs and capacity.
 Through the assessments, professionals provide recommendations regarding school placement or provision, including suitability for placement into a mainstream or SPED school, as well as for special arrangements and curricular exemption.

-The 1963 Constitution prohibits discrimination in admission to public education institutions (art.
-16.1(a)); on the grounds only of religion, race, descent or place of birth (art.
+The 1963 Constitution prohibits discrimination in admission to public education institutions (Art.
+16.1[a]) only on the grounds of religion, race, descent or place of birth (Art.
 16.1).
 While the 1957 Education Act regulates the governance of schools (e.g. teacher and school registration), the 2000 Compulsory Education Act, revised in 2001 and in force since 2003, focuses on compulsory primary education provision.

-Disability, special educational and developmental needs
+Disability, special education needs and developmental needs

 Ethnic, linguistic and indigenous groups